undergrad-partner-school

 Retention Rate

-As reported in 2023, the freshman retention rate for Rider University was 76.73%, demonstrating the exceptional quality of the educational experience at this institution.
+The freshman retention rate for Rider University was 80.49% in 2024, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.

 The graduation rate is another indicator to take into account.
-This metric measures how efficiently students complete their degrees within a specific time period.
-The six-year completion rate at this institution is 67%, which is considered an above-average graduation rate.
+It reflects the proportion of students who obtain their degrees within the expected timeframe.
+At this school, the rate of students graduating within six years is 63%, which is considered an above-average graduation rate.

 Student Body